Ensono/terraform-azurerm-evm-vnet/README.md

 # Ensono Verified Module (EVM) - Azure Terraform [REPLACE WITH MODULE NAME]
-An Azure Terraform Ensono Verified Module (EVM) designed to abstract the complexity of provisioning resources related to [ADD SHORT DESCRIPTION OF WHAT THE MODULE DOES].
+An Azure Terraform Ensono Verified Module (EVM) designed to abstract the complexity of provisioning resources related to Azure Virtual Networks, Subnets, NSGs, Routes and Flowlogs.

 ---